biswas/Transverse_energy_analysis/README.txt

 	- combined pi- & pi+ spectrum (0-5% central) from ALICE 2013 data
 	- as available in http://aliceinfo.cern.ch/ArtSubmission/node/544
 	- layout formatted to match 1.
+	- ordinate is 1/(2pi*pT) * dN/dpT as opposed to dN/dpT

 17. ALICE2013DataToRootFile_th1.cpp
-	- organizes 16. into a TH1D object in a .root file
+	- organizes 16. or 31. into a TH1D object in a .root file

 18. ALICE2013Spec_th1d.root
-	- result of 17.
+	- result of 17. using 16.
+	- ordinate is 1/(2pi*pT) * dN/dpT as opposed to dN/dpT

 19. SPECTRA_COMB_20120709.root
 	- ROOT file with spectra that result to table 2.2 in transverse energy analysis note
 	- used to test reasonability of dET/dEta estimates produced by codes in this repository
+	- ordinate is dN/dpT as opposed to 1/(2pi*pT) * dN/dpT

 20. sampleResults.dat
 	- buffer file containing results (to test on the fly) of .cpp codes since 16.